Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

----
-title: "Decision Analysis "
----
+## Inventory Decision Analysis

+#### Author: Kemjika Ananaba

 In this project, we use Monte Carlo simulation and optimization tools to determine the optimal expected profits under different scenarios.
-In the [inventory management project page](https://analytics-at-sauder.github.io/Website/inv_mangt.html), we looked at two inventory management policies: continuous review policy and periodic review policy.
+In the **inventory management page**, we looked at two inventory management policies: continuous review policy and periodic review policy.
 This project compares the optimal expected profits across these two policies.

-All of the graphs and code can be found in the [MBAN GitHub repository](https://github.com/Master-of-Business-Analytics/Code_repository/tree/master/Inventory%20managment), feel free to download it and modify the numbers for your use case.
-The Jupyter notebook can be opened in the executable environment Syzygy.
+We encourage you to create your own Jupytor notebook and follow along.
+You can also download this notebook together with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

+<a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_12_Inventory_Decision_Analysis&urlpath=tree%2FProject_12_Inventory_Decision_Analysis%2Fp12_inventory_decision_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>

+<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_12_Inventory_Decision_Analysis&urlpath=tree%2FProject_12_Inventory_Decision_Analysis%2Fp12_inventory_decision_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (Google)</a>

-<a href="https://pims.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_12_Decision_Analysis&urlpath=tree%2FProject_12_Decision_Analysis%2Fdecision_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy</a>
+<a href="https://mybinder.org/v2/gh/Analytics-at-Sauder/Project_12_Inventory_Decision_Analysis/master?filepath=p12_inventory_decision_analysis.ipynb" target="_blank" class="button">Launch Binder</a>

 ## Business Background
   ----